otrv4/otrv4/otrv4.md

 ```
   session identifier mandated by the OTRv4 spec = sender and receiver's instance
-    tags, first ephemeral keys for the double initialization, or/and the query
+    tags, first ephemeral keys for the double ratchet initialization, or/and the
-    message or the whitespace tag
+    query message or the whitespace tag
   phi' = session identifier defined by the implementer
   phi = session identifier mandated by the OTRv4 spec || phi'
 ```